If you’ve ever owned a houseplant, then it is likely that you’ve come across white mold growing on top of the potting soil.

 How to remove white mold on soil.

-Although you can simply scrape this mold off the top of your soil, you will probably want to address the reasons why it is there in the first place.
+Although you can simply scrape this mold off the top of your soil, you will probably want to address the reason why it is there in the first place.

 White mold is caused by waterlogged soil.